collinvandyck/gpterm/README.md

 ## Configurable Roles

-Users will be able to instruct OpenAPI how to act.
+Users will be able to instruct OpenAI how to act.
 Currently it's hardcoded to `You are a helpful assistant.`

 Additionally, users should be able to change the name of the assistant as rendered in the chatlog.
 Current it is `ChatGPT`.